 The most instinctive way to tell the story – as is so often the case – would be to follow the sequence of events in the chronological order that I experienced them.
 The paper goes missing … I search through the waste (twice) … I can’t find it … I go back to the office and look again … and there it was all the time.

 But I knew I had to reject that approach also.
-The essential difference between the approach I chose and the chronological approach is that I brought forward the big reveal: I told you very early on that the note had never left my office.
-I wanted you to know that because the emotional impact of sifting through the filth and the fungus would be heightened by your knowledge that it was all being done in vain.
-Without that extra bit of knowledge, your expectations would have been – just as mine were at the time – that the search would be successful.
-The searching is implicitly less disgusting if it is expected that there will be a crock of gold at the bottom of the rubbish bin.
+The emotional impact of the story was driven by the detail of sifting through the filth and the fungus of my kitchen waste.
+That search is implicitly so much more disgusting if you know that it was all done in vain.
+So I brought forward the big reveal.
+I told you very early on that the note had never left my office.
+Without that extra bit of knowledge, your expectations would have been – just as mine were at the time – that there would be a crock of gold at the bottom of the rubbish bin.
+As a storyteller, I needed you to know the truth in order that I could convey the full impact of the emotion I wanted you to experience.

-The chronological approach throws up a second challenge: when the reader gets to the end of the search, they still won’t know where the missing note is.
-The story isn’t complete until I revealed that I found the paper (and where it was).
+This anecdote also illustrates a second problem that one often encounters with a strictly chronological approach.
+When the reader gets to the end of the search, they still won’t know where the missing note is.
+The story isn’t complete until I have revealed that I found the paper (and where it was).
 But that final part of the chronology is – let’s face it – a major anti-climax.
-Much better to get that out of the way early on and focus the story on the em
+Much better to get that out of the way early on and allow the story to revolve around the em

 Professional story writers have many techniques at their disposal to heighten the tension.
 One of the most powerful is to marry-up a story’s emotional elements with the sequencing.